jonathanstathakis/wine_data_mining/notes/devlog.md

 2025-09-10 09:59

 Turns out my multi-DAG approach was a bad practice, and that utilising several task groups within a DAG is the expected approach.
 Will need to refactor at a later date.

+## Refactor number infinity Done

+2025-09-10 14:45

+Well that was a lesson learnt.
+Note for the future - write checks early, dont be afraid of bridging tables, and DO USE RELATIONSHIPS.

+Anyway.
+There's a bunch of parsing errors in the data atm but I want to push forward to the process form.
+I am bored of working in airflow and pure SQL atm.